Hire AI Automation Consultant

 Who should hire an AI automation consultant

-You should hire an AI automation consultant if you have a clear sense that automation is the right move but you're not sure where to start.
-If you've started automating and hit a wall.
-If your team has built something that's not scaling the way you expected.
-If you need a second opinion before committing to a platform or a vendor.
-You probably don't need a consultant if you already have a well-defined scope and just need someone to build in that case, you want a full project engagement, not a consulting engagement.
+You need a consultant if you have a clear sense that automation is the right move but you're not sure where to start.
+If you've started and hit a wall — a pipeline that's fragile, a prompt that doesn't behave consistently at scale, a tool choice that's creating unexpected friction.
+If your team has built something that works but doesn't scale.
+If you need a second opinion before committing to a platform or signing with a vendor.

 How consulting leads to a build

 About half of our consulting clients go on to commission a build engagement.
-That's not the goal of the consulting the goal is to give you a clear answer regardless of whether you build with us.
-But if the roadmap we produce points to a project that's in our wheelhouse, the consulting output becomes the spec for the build.
-The scoping call is shorter, the proposal is faster, and the project starts with shared context instead of from scratch.
-Consulting clients who move to a build project get the consulting fee credited against the project cost.
+That's not the goal of consulting — the goal is to give you a clear answer regardless of whether you build with us.
+But when the roadmap we produce points to a project in our wheelhouse, the consulting output becomes the spec for the build.

 Consulting deliverables